chill90/PB2bcCHWP/README.md

-This is a repository for managing files within Akito Kusaka and Toki Suzuki’s CMB research group at Lawrence Berkeley National Laboratory.
+This is a repository for managing the PB2b and PB2c CHWP code.

-This repo is meant to preserve code written by the group and to easily distribute those codes between computers in the labs and offices.
-It is also meant to make code updates more straightforward to both store and share using the functionality of Git.

 There are two rules when it comes to using this repository:
   1. Only use it for code maintenance.
 Do not upload data, PDF files, etc. here as they will overload the repo